caotic123/Kei/README.md

 The λΠ-calculus Modulo as a Universal Proof Language (Mathieu Boespflug1, Quentin Carbonneaux2 and Olivier Hermant3).
 Dedukti: a Logical Framework based on the λΠ-Calculus Modulo Theory (Ali Assaf1, et al).

-Besides the designer language like syntax were defined with a help of thougts of [Lucas](https://github.com/luksamuk) and [Davidson](https://github.com/davidsonbrsilva).
+Besides the designer language like syntax was defined with the help of thoughts of [Lucas](https://github.com/luksamuk) and [Davidson](https://github.com/davidsonbrsilva).

 ```